 Now that you know about the details regarding the inside bar pattern, I need to share with you some inside day trading strategies.

 Since the inside day (ID) candle signals a potential market move, we need to anticipate which way price will break.
 Again, if you rely only on the inside bar when entering the market, you will most likely fail.
 Thus, we need help from an additional trading tools, to validate our trading decision.

 #1 – ID + Chaikin + Stochastic RSI

-In this strategy, I will combine the ID candle pattern with two oscillators – chaikin and SRSI.
+In this inside day trading strategy, I will combine the ID candle pattern with two oscillators – chaikin and SRSI.
 I use the Stochastic to identify overbought and oversold signals.
 At the same time, I use the chaikin to identify bullish and bearish divergence and to close my position when the chaikin line breaks zero.